Functioning of the Financial Market and Ethical Awareness – Funding for Research Projects

 Latest permitted project completion

-The Finance Market Fund views it as particularly important that grant applications clearly demonstrate that the activity is of relevance in relation to the fund’s purpose, and that the funding provided will promote activity that would not otherwise have taken place.
+The Finance Market Fund provides funding to research and public information work relating to financial markets.
+The fund is designed to help to increase knowledge about how financial markets function and to promote greater understanding of relevant ethical issues in this area.
+Applications must clearly demonstrate that the project is of relevance in relation to the purpose of the Finance Market Fund and that the funding will have a trigger effect.
 The grant application must also describe the potential ramifications if the funding amount awarded is smaller than what was originally sought.

-Please see the rules set out for Finance Market Fund at www.finansmarkedsfondet.no (in Norwegian only).
+Please see the rules set out for the Finance Market Fund at www.finansmarkedsfondet.no (in Norwegian only).

 About the call for proposals